Logging In to an SKSM Online Course

 - To access your class, go to the GTU Moodle website at http://moodle.gtu.edu.

 - Enter your username and password then click the Login button.
 Notice that after you log in successfully, your name will appear in the upper right corner of the screen.

 - Click on the appropriate course category, then the course name to enter the course.
 Or use the Search Courses feature below the Course Categories.
 Type in the course number, or words from the title, and click "Go."

-- On the new page, enter the enrollment key (see step 3 above); then click the Enroll me in this course button.
+- On the new page, enter the enrollment key (see steps 2 and 3 above); then click the Enroll me in this course button.

 - You should now have entered the course.
 In the future you may go directly to the course (http://moodle.gtu.edu) without using the enrollment key.

 Shortly after your course begins, let your instructor know whether you'll take the course for pass/fail or for a letter grade.
 Online courses span 15 weeks (fourteen weeks of instruction and a one week mid-semester break).
 They employ textbooks or online readings or a combination of both.
 Most instructors run unit-weeks from Sunday at midnight to the following Sunday at midnight, and students are not required to be online at the same time.
 Typically, there is a reading assignment each week, and students respond to what they've read and to one another's responses, which are posted in the Forums on the course sites.
 Students are asked to complete mid- and end-of-semester course evaluations, and final papers or projects are usually required.

 The GTU Moodle Precourse is required for students who are taking an online class for the first time.
 Approximately one week before the start of a semester, students receive an email per course containing the enrollment key and helpful information, including simple instructions about the Moodle Precourse.
 This allows time for initial introductions, posting photos and getting to know GTU Moodle.

 Understanding Your Moodle Course Site